codership/galera/Docs_tommi/python3/source/compiling.rst

 .. index::
    pair: Installation; Compiling Galera

-These instructions describe how to compile *Galera Cluster for MySQL* from source.
+These instructions describe how to compile
+*Galera Cluster* from source.

-The latest revision of *Galera Cluster for MySQL* can be compiled on Solaris 11 x86 and in Linux.
-You cannot compile *Galera Cluster for MySQL* on Solaris 10 or on computers using the big endian byte order.
+The latest revision of *Galera Cluster* can be compiled on Solaris 11 x86 and in Linux.

 Proceed as follows:

-1. Download the *Galera Cluster for MySQL* source code from the latest Galera tree from Launchpad:
+1. Download the *Galera Cluster* source code from the latest *Galera Cluster* tree from Launchpad:

    https://code.launchpad.net/~codership/galera/2.x
 2. Before compiling, ensure that (in this order):